 Nowadays, people use backpacks for various purposes such as traveling, working, and even diaper bags.
 However, with so many different types of backpacks available in the market, it can be quite confusing to choose which is the right one for you.

-In six+ years of full-time travel, my backpack/suitcase/whatever has assumed the functionality of my “house” (and them some) – keeping all my possessions safe while enduring the hard knocks of travel.
+In all of my years of full-time and long-term travel (since 2006), my backpack/suitcase/whatever has assumed the functionality of my “house” (and then some) – keeping all my possessions safe while enduring the hard knocks of travel.

-I’ve lived out of a bag for over 6 years.
+I’ve lived out of a bag for about 17 years.

 Or rather, a few bags.

 And I’ve determined (and demonstrated by example) that wheeled backpacks are the best for travel.

 It is essential to have a backpack that is both comfortable to carry and has enough space to store all your belongings while traveling.
 When you travel, it becomes your “house” while on the road!
 This is all the more reason for travelers to invest in a good quality backpack.
 In this article I’ll show you what to look for and how to find the perfect wheeled backpack for you.

 While this post was originally published in 2012, it is constantly updated with relevant information and links.
 It was overhauled in 2022.